Get your copy of the O’Reilly Cassandra eBook: The Definitive Guide - Download FREE Today

 Adapting your data model

 It’s vital to understand that Cassandra data modeling is not the same as relational data modeling.
-While Cassandra uses familiar concepts like tables, rows, and columns, and the Cassandra Query Language (CQL) is quite similar to SQL, there are some important differences that you need to be aware of.
+While Cassandra uses familiar concepts like tables, rows, and columns, and the Cassandra Query Language (CQL) is quite similar to SQL, there are some important differences you need to be aware of.

 Relational data modelers are accustomed to creating normalized schema in order to minimize data duplication, and using joins to assemble data from multiple tables.
 You might be able to speed up some slow queries by adding additional indexes or selectively denormalizing data by duplicating columns in tables to avoid joins.